bogzbonny/yeehaw/_TODO.md

          then if the mouse scroll event is not captured then send it to the scrollable pane.

-10. Simplify WidgetPane type to little more than a ParentPane
+10. Simplify ElWidgetPane type to little more than a ParentPane
      - using the ParentPane store to hold index of the currently selected widget

 10. integrate in trait upcasting for Widget Type once available (remove